 CAUTION: To ensure proper system cooling, memory-module blanks must be installed in any memory socket that is not occupied.
-Remove memory-module blanks only if you intend to install memory in those sockets.
+Remove memory-module blanks only if you intend to install memory modules in those sockets.

-CAUTION: If you are permanently removing a processor, you must install a socket protective cap and a processor/ DIMM blank in the vacant socket to ensure proper system cooling.
+CAUTION: If you are permanently removing a processor, you must install a socket protective cap and a processor/DIMM blank in the vacant socket to ensure proper system cooling.
 The processor/DIMM blank covers the vacant sockets for the DIMMs and the processor.

 - 1. Remove the server module from the enclosure.

 - 2. Open the server module.

 - 3. Remove the cooling shroud.

+- 4. If applicable, remove the following:

+- a.
+SSD/hard-drive backplane(s)

+- b.
+PCle mezzanine card(s)

+- c. system board

+- 5. If required, lift the latch on the PCIe mezzanine card support bracket to the open position.

-- Locate the memory module socket(s).
+- 6. Locate the memory module socket(s).

-CAUTION: Handle each memory module only on either card edge, making sure not to touch the middle of the
+CAUTION: Handle each memory module only by the card edges, making sure not to touch the middle of the memory module or metallic contacts.

-- 5. Press down and out on the ejectors on each end of the socket until the memory module pops out of the socket. - 6.
-Install the cooling shroud. - 7.
-Close the server module. - Install the server module in the enclosure.
+7. Press down and out on the ejectors on each end of the socket until the memory module pops out of the socket.